 Day, Jennifer Cheeseman, Alexander L. Janus, and Jessica Davis.
 2005.
 Computer and Internet Use in the United States.
 Washington, DC: US Department of Commerce.

 Family Eldercare, Long-Term Services and Supports, Quantitative Methods

 Family Eldercare, Long-Term Services and Supports, Quantitative Analysis, Survey Methodology, Sociology of Aging, Social Gerontology, Social Demography, Sociology of Family, Long-Term Care Policy, Family Policy

-If you are interested in being supervised by Alexander Janus, please see the links below for more information:
+If you are interested in being supervised by Alexander Janus, please see the links below (opening in new windows) for more information: